-Whether you’re bored with your current wardrobe or you’re feeling like you want to have some fun with your wardrobe and mix and match, dipping into the men’s department is a really fun way to do that!
-In true borrow from the boys fashion, I stole a couple of things from my hubby’s wardrobe for this post.
+In true “borrow from the boys” fashion, I even stole a couple of things from my hubby’s wardrobe for this post.
 Here’s how you can wear men’s clothes as a woman while still looking feminine and classic!

 How to Wear Men’s Clothes As a Woman